abraham/mastodon-dart/packages/mastodon/doc/StreamingApi.md

 Watch for list updates

-Returns statuses for a list
+Returns statuses for a list  Version history:  2.1.0 - added\\ 3.5.0 - now returns `status.update`\\ 4.2.0 - changed to require a User token, removing Public and App token access [#23989]

 ### Example
 ```dart